Lazare Carnot

-Lazare Nicolas Marguerite, Comte Carnot (/fr/; 13 May 1753 – 2 August 1823) was a French mathematician, physicist, military officer, politician and a leading member of the Committee of Public Safety during the French Revolution.
+Lazare Nicolas Marguerite, Comte Carnot (/kɑːrˈnoʊ/ kar-NOH, /fr/; 13 May 1753 – 2 August 1823) was a French mathematician, physicist, military officer, politician and a leading member of the Committee of Public Safety during the French Revolution.
 His military reforms, which included the introduction of mass conscription (levée en masse), were instrumental in transforming the French Revolutionary Army into an effective fighting force.

 Carnot was elected to the National Convention in 1792, and a year later he became a member of the Committee of Public Safety, where he directed the French war effort as one of the Ministers of War during the War of the First Coalition.
 He oversaw the reorganization of the army, imposed discipline, and significantly expanded the French force through the imposition of mass conscription.
 Credited with France's renewed military success from 1793 to 1794, Carnot came to be known as the "Organizer of Victory".

 Increasingly disillusioned with the radical politics of the Montagnards, Carnot broke with Maximilien Robespierre and played a role in the latter's overthrow on 9 Thermidor and subsequent execution.
 He became one of the five initial members of the Directory but was ousted after the Coup of 18 Fructidor in 1797 and went into exile.

 Following Napoleon's rise to power, Carnot returned to France and in 1800 was briefly Minister of War.
 A fervent Republican, he chose to withdraw from public life after Napoleon's coronation as Emperor.
 In 1812, he returned to serve under Napoleon and oversaw the defense of Antwerp against the Sixth Coalition, and during the Hundred Days he was Napoleon's Minister of the Interior.
 Carnot was exiled after the second Bourbon Restoration and died in Magdeburg, Prussia in 1823.

 In addition to his political career, Carnot was also an eminent mathematician.
 His 1803 Géométrie de position is considered a pioneering work in the field of projective geometry.
 He is also remembered for developing the Carnot wall, a system of fortification that became widely employed in continental Europe during the 19th century.